August 31, 2022

 In the United States, it's estimated that 43% of women between the ages of 40 and 74 have dense breasts.

-Although you can't change your breast density, knowledge is power.
+Although you can't change the density, knowledge is power.
 Being aware of your breast density classification can help you and your doctor make informed choices about your care.
-Your lifestyle and nutritional changes help to reduce breast density up to a certain level.
+Your lifestyle and nutritional changes help to reduce density up to a certain level.
 Consult with the professionals for the right course of action.

 Advanced Cancer Treatment Centers is one of the leading cancer treatment centers in Florida.
 We have some of the best oncologists in Florida working with us on our team.
 To schedule a consultation, call 352-345-4565.